tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 ## Overview

-When you use Apple CloudKit API-s, your CloudKit code works against real CloudKit backends.
+When you use Apple CloudKit APIs, your CloudKit code works against real CloudKit backends.
 Apple operates two CloudKit environments for you: “development” and “production”.
 You do your development work with debug build against development environment.
 The live version of your app uses the production environment.

 ![Testing CloudKit code without Canopy](testing-without-canopy)